MCmanti/project_01_PublicHealthStudy/README.md

 📎 **DATA**

 Data Source: The data utilized in this analysis originates from the FAO (Food and Agriculture Organization of the United Nations) through the FAOSTAT database.
 There are 4 CSV files used in this project encompassing food availability, food insecurity, demographics (population), and food aid.
-You can find them in folder